 So, Why Move to Betterment?

 Well, you don’t have to.
 It really just depends on how many basis points you are willing to spend on your investments, and exactly what you’re looking for regarding asset allocation.

 Personally, I like to be in control of my rebalancing and manage my own investments.
 If that’s not of interest to you, Betterment and Wealthfront are great options.
-I’ve had the privilege of helping several young adults open their first investment accounts, and many of them have chose one of these robo advisors.
+I’ve had the privilege of helping several young adults open their first investment accounts, and many of them have chosen one of these robo-advisors.
 Then again, Vanguard’s target-date retirement funds are effectively the same thing.
 It all comes down to preference.